 impure function FILE_NAME return LINE ; impure function FILE_NAME return STRING ; impure function FILE_PATH return LINE ; impure function FILE_PATH return STRING ; impure function FILE_LINE return POSITIVE ; impure function FILE_LINE return STRING ;

-This change allows anonymous types in interface list declarations.
+This change allows anonymous types in interface list declarations, like ports or subprogram’s parameter lists.
 Instead of specifying

 bit_vector, you will be able to write